 6. That time between birth and TPR is a minimum.

-Too many adoption professional treat the time between birth and when termination of parental rights can be signed as a deadline.
+Too many adoption professionals treat the time between birth and when termination of parental rights can be signed as a deadline.
 A new parent does not have to sign 12, 24, 48, or 72 hours after birth.
 A new parent can have as much time as she needs.
 Too often, though, adoption professionals show up right at the allowed time and put papers in front of a new parent.
 Say it with me now: The time between birth and TPR is a minimum.

 7. It costs the same amount to adopt a white baby as to adopt a black one.

 I could do an entire article on race-based fees.
 Black babies are not discount items.
 There is no good reason why it should cost $X to adopt a black baby, but $X + $10,000 to adopt a white one.
 And don’t even get me started on three-tier fees, where a black and white baby costs $X + $5,000.
-You need more homes for black babies?
+Do you need more homes for black babies?
 Step up and actively recruit black parents.

 8. God doesn’t make some people pregnant so other people can adopt their babies.